weAreGroup13/Halve/index.md

 ---
 layout: home
 ---
-# About us
+# About Techools

-This website is dedicated to hosting our team's future projects.
+This website is dedicated to hosting Techool's future projects.

 To learn more about us, please find our website and projects here.
 You can access the Github repository for this site and send us an email by clicking on the icon to your left.